 - bring your primary care physician's prescription, the medical documentation regarding the clinical problem under inspection or regarding relevant diseases, eventual past endoscopic exams, the list of the medication taken; - come accompanied by a person able to drive or by public transport because, for the type of sedation utilized, it's prohibited to drive for 24 hours; - tell the doctor that examines you if you posses a pace-maker or an implanted defribillator that could interfere with electromedical tools.
-Tell the doctor if you suffer from severe heart, lung, liver and kidney diseases or allergies to medicines and other substances; - inform if you have any mobile dental fittings in order for them to be removed and place a protective mouthpiece for the instrument that will be placed between your teeth.
+Tell the doctor if you suffer from severe heart, lung, liver and kidney diseases or allergies to medicines and other substances; - the patient must inform us if he/she wears removable dental prostheses so that they can be removed before the endoscope is introduced.